ipld/ipld/docs/schemas/using/authoring-guide.md

 **`representation advanced` is currently only available for Map, List and Bytes kinds**.
 Additional use cases (such as the hypothetical String kind above) may be considered in the future.

-See [Advanced Layouts for IPLD Schemas](../../using-adls-in-schemas/) for more details regarding Advanced Data Layouts.
+See [Advanced Layouts document](/docs/advanced-data-layouts) for more details regarding Advanced Data Layouts, and [Indicating ADLs in Schemas](/docs/schemas/features/indicating-adls/) for more details on how to use them when using IPLD Schemas.

 ## Schemas in Markdown